udacity-om/ud_self_driving_car_engineer/CarND-Advanced-Lane-Lines/writeup_template.md

 * unwarpImage : unwrap an image given inverse transform matrix
 * absSobelThresh : apply Sobel filter in the given orientation
 * getColorFilter : apply color filter in the given range
-* gaussianBlur : apply gaussian blur to an image

 ### Camera Calibration